thornAvery/kep-hack/README.md

 * Enigami - Reworking the Battle Tent's RestoreTeam code to make it work properly.
 * LadyMisticus - Made a well-documented spreadsheet for the hack that details every Pokemon's stats, movepools and locations, plus more!
 * Ness the Unexplained - Helped with writing NPC dialogue and Pokédex entries for new Pokémon such as Gyopin.
-* ZumiIsawhat? - Restorations of beta OST.
+* ZumiIsawhat? - Restorations of prototype OST.
-* FrenchOrange - Reconstructions of various overworld beta sprites.
+* FrenchOrange - Reconstructions of various overworld prototype sprites.
 * Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites.
 Precise credits are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png).
 * Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI.
 Assisted in bug fixes.
 Used their sprite sheet generator.
 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.